secretGeek/today-i-learned-staging/mercurial/migrate_from_mercurial_to_git.md

 1. Make sure the `.gitignore` is ignoring the file
 2. Run: `git rm --cached path/to/file/to/stop/tracking.dll`
-3. Verify that the file still exists locally, but git sees it as removed: git stat # git thinks the file is deleted? dir path/to/file/to/stop/tracking.dll # file is still there?
+3. Verify that the file still exists locally, but git sees it as removed:

+		git stat                              # git thinks file is deleted? dir path/to/file/to/stop/tracking.dll # file still exists on disk?

 4. Commit your work with `git commit -a -m "removed a generated file we don't need to track"`

 ## Import your new repo into github